StaxWP/visibility-logic-elementor/readme.txt

 2. Advanced - Visibility control settings - Hide for users

 == Changelog ==

+= 2.1.5 =
+* Improved logic and fixed Condition type when set to "At least one" to match the restrictions

 = 2.1.4 =
 * Improvement: Added AJAX control for User meta select to improve editor speed